The Fairly OddParents: A New Wish: Critical response

-The Fairly OddParents: A New Wish received generally positive critical reviews.
 Ty'Kira Smalls of Common Sense Media gave the series a three-out-of-five stars, stating "Fairly OddParents: A New Wishs eccentric characters and self-aware humor are a familiar yet refreshing take on the original."
 John Schwarz of Bubbleblabber states, "Overall, The Fairly OddParents: A New Wish is a pretty good re-do of an already established franchise.
 The contemporary presentation and fresh setting should give the producers a lot to work with in what could be a decent future."
 Emily Tsiao of Plugged In states "The Fairly OddParents: A New Wish is mostly cute, animated fun with some good lessons about growing up."